cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

     return SlashPacketError
   }

-  // Drop slash packet if it is relevant to a validator that is currently unbonded,
+  // Handle slash packet immediately if it is relevant to a validator that is currently unbonded,
   // jailed, or tombstoned.
-This alleviates spam affecting the packet queue as much. validator = nextSlashPacket.GetValidator() if validator.IsUnbonded() || validator.IsJailed() || validator.IsTombstoned() {
+This alleviates spam packets affecting the packet queue. validator = nextSlashPacket.GetValidator() if validator.IsUnbonded() || validator.IsJailed() || validator.IsTombstoned() {
-    continue
+    handleSlashPacket(packet)
+    return SlashPacketSuccess
   }

   slashPacketQueue = getPendingSlashPackets()